KatsuteDev/Stop-Chrome/README.md

 # Setup

+> ⚠ Running this application may trigger your Antivirus.
+This is a FALSE POSITIVE.
+Add this application to the exception list if you don't want to see alerts.

  1. Download the latest release: [![version](https://img.shields.io/github/v/release/KatsuteDev/Chrome-Can-You-Not)](https://github.com/KatsuteDev/Chrome-Can-You-Not/releases)
  2. Either run the installer or extract the zip into the desired directory
      - Installer installs into `AppData/Local/Chrome-Can-You-Not`